 Irene Rosenfeld is the CEO of Mondelez International, one of the largest snack companies in the world.
-With $26 billion in annual sales, they count Oreos and Ritz crackers among their products, so it’s probably safe to say she knows a thing or two about managing people to have an incredible impact.
+With $26 billion in annual sales, they count Oreos and Ritz crackers among their products.
+So it’s probably safe to say she knows a thing or two about how to manage women (and men!) to create results.

-When asked for her best piece of advice, she shared this:
+When asked for her best piece of business advice, she shared this:

 “I think my very best piece of advice is be yourself.

 You know, I grew up in business at a time where there weren’t very many female role models, and so in the early days we wore little bow ties like the guys, and we talked about the Army even though we weren’t in the Army.
 And the reality was that wasn’t the right way to approach the business world.

 Over time, there is more understanding of the value of diversity… [more opportunities] to be able to express ourselves and approach business in a way that makes the most sense for us.”